 1.1.13 Inform all people who have an identified mutation diagnostic of FH that they have an unequivocal diagnosis of FH even if their LDL‑C concentration does not meet the diagnostic criteria (see recommendation 1.1.5).
 [2008, amended 2017]

 1.1.14 In a family where a DNA mutation is identified, not all family members may have inherited the mutation.
 When DNA testing has excluded FH in a member of a family, healthcare professionals should manage the person's coronary heart disease risk as in the general population (see NICE's guideline on cardiovascular disease: risk assessment and reduction, including lipid modification).

-1.1.15 In children aged 0–10 years at risk of FH because of 1 affected parent, offer a DNA test at the earliest opportunity.
+1.1.15 In children aged 0 to 10 years at risk of FH because of 1 affected parent, offer a DNA test at the earliest opportunity.
 If testing of a child at risk has not been undertaken by the age of 10 years, offer an additional opportunity for a DNA test.

 1.1.16 In children at risk of homozygous FH because of 2 affected parents or because of the presence of clinical signs, for example, cutaneous lipid deposits (xanthomata), LDL‑C concentration should be measured before the age of 5 years or at the earliest opportunity thereafter.
 If the LDL‑C concentration is greater than 11 mmol/l then a clinical diagnosis of homozygous FH should be considered.

 1.2.2 Healthcare professionals should offer all people with FH a referral to a specialist with expertise in FH for confirmation of diagnosis and initiation of cascade testing.